Georges Simenon: Return to Europe, 1955–1989

 The Simenons took up residence in France at Mougins, near Cannes, while Régine and Marc lived in a hotel nearby.
 Simenon wrote two Maigret novels and two romans durs during his first six months on the French Riviera, but was still searching for a permanent home.
 In July 1957, the Simenons and Boule moved to the Château d'Echandens near Lausanne, Switzerland, and were to remain there for seven years.

 In May 1959, Denyse gave birth to a son, Pierre, who soon became seriously ill but survived a difficult first year.
 In December 1961, Simenon and Denyse employed Teresa Sburelin, a young Italian woman, as a maid.
 Teresa soon became Simenon's lover and was to remain his companion for the rest of his life.

 Simenon continued to produce novels at a rate of three to five a year at Enchandens, including two of his most notable, Le président (The Premier) (1958) and Les anneaux de Bicêtre (The Patient) (1963).

 However, the relationship between Denyse and Simenon was deteriorating.
 They were both drinking heavily and Simenon admitted that he had hit her.
 In June 1962 Denyse was persuaded to admit herself to a mental health clinic for several months.
 In 1961 the Simenons had decided to build a new house at Epalinges in the heights above Lausanne.
 The house was completed in December 1963, but Denyse lived there for only a few months before returning to the clinic.

 Denyse left Epalinges for the last time in April 1964.
 In November Simenon dismissed Boule, who went to live with Marc, who was now married with children.

 Although Simenon never divorced Denyse, he was now living with his companion, Teresa, and three of his children: John, Marie-Jo, and Pierre.
 He continued to work steadily, completing three to four books a year from 1965 to 1971, including the important works Le petit saint (The Little Saint) (1965) and Le chat (The Cat) (1967).

 In February 1973 Simenon announced that he was retiring from writing.
 A few months later he and Teresa moved into a small house in Lausanne.
 He produced no new fiction from that date, but he dictated 21 volumes of memoirs.

 In May 1978 Simenon's daughter, Marie-Jo, killed herself in Paris at the age of 25.
 In his final volume of memoirs, Mémoires intimes (Intimate memoirs) (1981), he wrote, "One never recovers from the loss of a daughter one has cherished.
 It leaves a void that nothing can fill."

 Simenon underwent a brain operation in 1984 but made a full recovery.
-From late 1988 he was confined to a wheelchair.
+From late 1988 he used a wheelchair.
 He died on 4 September 1989, following a fall.